Centre for Urban Design and Mental Health

 Banished to seclusion.

-An aerial looking down at empty city.
+Aerials looking down at empty cities.

 No people on the streets, establishments unoccupied.